 Jasper: Looks like Dawson had to piss...on a...British guy? note

-- In the first game Leggett, Allen and Garnett are discussing which super hero is cooler Batman or Superman when mortars start going off around you.
-They are having a similar conversation at the beginning of The Reveal scene showing how Allen and Garnett died.
+- In the first game, Leggett, Allen and Garnett are discussing which super hero is cooler, Batman or Superman, when mortars start going off around you.
+They are having a similar conversation at the beginning of The Reveal scene in Hell's Highway showing how Allen and Garnett died.

-- Not Enough to Bury: Happens to Hartsock's friend Doyle in Earned in Blood, when he was was shot by a German tank at point blank range.
+- Not Enough to Bury: In Earned in Blood, Doyle when he gets shot by a German tank.
 The only remains Hartsock finds of him is his 82nd Airborne patch, which he is seen wearing in Hell's Highway.

 - Reality Is Unrealistic: In the level Objective XYZ, you're tasked with clearing a small french village of German troops with one soldier as back up.
 This based off an actual event.

 - Regenerating Health: Third game only, accomplished by representing health as luck — if too many shots are fired at you in quick succession, one will eventually hit you for an instant kill.